HMS Daedalus (1826): Sea serpent sighting

-Captain McQuahae also reported that the creature was dark brown and had a yellowish white colour around its throat and was moving at 12 to 15 mph.
-Captain McQuahae also said that "The creature passed rapidly, but so close under our lee quarter, that had it been a man of my acquaintance I should have easily have recognised his features with the naked eye."
-According to seven members of the crew, it remained in view for around 20 minutes.
-Another officer wrote that the creature was more of a lizard than a serpent.
+Captain M'Quhae also reported that the creature was "dark brown, with yellowish-white about the throat" and was moving "at the pace of from 12 to 15 mph."
+Captain M'Quhae also said "it passed rapidly, but so close under our lee quarter, that had it been a man of my acquaintance I should have easily have recognised his features with the naked eye;" besides, according to the captain, "it had no fins, but something like the mane of a horse, or rather a bunch of seaweed, washed about its back."
+M'Quhae stated the head of the creature "was, without any doubt, that of a snake."

 In 2015, evolutionary biologist Gary J. Galbreath contended that what the crew of Daedalus saw was a sei whale.

+In 2023, Karl Brandt suggested well-known sea serpent sightings, including that of Daedalus, could be explained by harpooned sperm whales held fast to their hunters’ overturned rowboats.
+The boats would accumulate debris at the surface which could stretch for hundreds of yards while appearing to be propelled through the water by unknown means.